Welcome to my blog

 Want to Send Holiday Cards This Year Try Building Them with Motif for Photos

 In 2018, Apple dropped support for creating print projects from within Photos, including greeting cards, calendars, and books.
 Instead, Apple allowed other print-service companies to build Photos Project extensions that gave users the same sort of capabilities.
-At first, they didn’t match up with what Apple had previously provided, but they’ve improved over time.
-It’s the holiday card season again, and given how little we’ve all been able to see friends and family, we expect a lot more people will be sending cards this year.
-You’re welcome to use Mimeo...
+At first, these third-party solutions didn't match up with what Apple had previously provided, but they've improved over time as developers have refined their offerings.

 Overwhelmed by Apps- Use iOS 14s App Library to Manage Your Home Screens